Colposcopy and Cervical Treatments

 - Pelvic or abdominal pain.

 - Colposcopy during pregnancy is safe, the aim being to exclude invasive disease.
-Treatment, including biopsy, may be delayed until three months following delivery unless invasive disease is suspected.
+Cervical biopsy is safe during the late first or early second trimesters of pregnancy.

 - Psychological morbidity is common: women's levels of anxiety before and during colposcopy are high, frequently higher than for a surgical procedure.